St. Patrick's Day in Dogtown

 Yes.
 In order to protect residents and festival attendees, we will continue to prohibit coolers, backpacks, cans, and bottles from the festival area.
 Outside alcohol is also prohibited.
 None of these items will be allowed into the festival area or past any check points.
 Containers necessary for child care purposes can be admitted after a brief search by security staff.

 Yes, to better ensure the safety of all involved, we will have more security on site than ever before this year.

 We will have private security guards from Contemporary Services Corporation posted at 25 entry/exit checkpoints, marshaling the parade route, directing traffic, and enforcing street closures throughout the day.

 Barricades will be placed at key intersections to prevent unauthorized vehicles from entering the festival and parade areas.
 Expect major street closures from 6AM to 10PM.
 A full map and list of closures and times can be found below.

 What streets are closed or one-way?
 What areas are no parking?

-- The entire festival zone area will be closed, which includes Tamm Avenue from Berthold to Nashville, Wise from Tamm to Childress, and Clayton from Childress to Graham.
-See a map below for the festival zone.
+The entire festival zone area will be closed, which includes Tamm Avenue from Berthold to Nashville, Wise from Tamm to Childress, and Clayton from Childress to Graham.

-The Parade Route along Oakland and Tamm will be locked down to all traffic at 8 a.m.
-Houses and businesses along the route will not be accessible by car after this time.
-Due to new security procedures, please know that traffic on most intersecting streets along the parade area will not be re-opened until later than in prior years.
+The Parade Route along Oakland and Tamm will be locked down to all traffic at 6 AM Houses and businesses along the route will not be accessible by car after this time.
+Due to new security procedures, please know that traffic on most intersecting streets along the parade area will not be re-opened until at least 6 PM.
 Please plan your travel accordingly.